 ASBOG Fundamentals of Geology Exam

-Central Michigan University administers the National Association of State Boards of Geology Fundamentals of Geology examination to qualified candidates.
+Central Michigan University certifies qualified candidates to take the National Association of State Boards of Geology Fundamentals of Geology (FG) examination.
 The Fundamentals of Geology exam emphasizes knowledge and skills that undergraduates typically acquire in the process of obtaining a baccalaureate degree in geology.

 The Fundamentals of Geology examination includes questions drawn from eight content domains: